 Yeast glycoside is a yeast biostimulant product rich in yeast polysaccharides, nucleic acids, amino acids and other substances obtained from Saccharomyces cerevisiae by liquid fermentation in Angel Yeast Co., LTD., and then concentrated or dried after autolytic or exogenous enzymatic hydrolysis.

 Fig.2 Yeast Glycoside Type III Morphology

-The physicochemical requirements and hygiene requirements for yeast glycoside are shown in Table 1 and Table 2.
+The morphology, physicochemical requirements and hygienic requirements of yeast glycosides are shown in Table 1 and Table 2.

 Table 1 Physicochemical Requirements

 Table 2 Hygiene Requirements

 The main functional components of yeast glycoside type III include "monosaccharic triacids".
 "Monosaccharide" mainly refers to the yeast cell wall polysaccharide, which is different from the cell wall of bacteria and plants.
 The yeast cell wall polysaccharide is mainly β-glucan and mannan, and a certain amount of chitin, as shown in Figure 3.
 Yeast cell wall polysaccharides can activate the plant acquired resistance (SAR) and induced resistance (ISR) signaling pathways, and induce a series of defense substances, such as salicylic acid, jasmonic acid, stilbene synthetase and superoxide dismutase, to help plants resist external stress and grow robust.